yewyewXD/Frontend-Application/README.md

 It is however up to you to provide the structure you think works best in a production-level app.

-Bonus points would be awarded for setting up and using linters.
+Bonus points would be awarded for setting up and using linters (eslint, stylelint) and Prettier.